yuhang2685/Docker-Fundamentals/README.md

 ![HowDockerWorks](https://github.com/yuhang2685/Docker-Fundamentals/blob/master/How%20Docker%20works.png)

 - `Dockerfile` - describes steps to create a Docker image.
 It is like a recipe with all ingredients and steps necessary in making your dish.
-- `Docker image` - contains app requirements and dependencies.
+- `Docker image` - Contains app requirements and dependencies.
+They are templates used to create containers.
-- `Docker container` - runtime instance of Docker image.
+- `Docker container` - Runtime instance of Docker image.
 Run Docker image to obtain it.
-- `Docker Hub` - online cloud repository for Docker images.
+- `Docker Hub` - Online cloud repository for Docker images.

 Docker images can be pulled to Test Environment or Staging Environment.
 The app is ensured to behave same in different environments.